 Past ONS fellows

-Mary O'Mahony was an ONS Fellow for the 2016 to 2017 programme and is currently a Professor of Applied Economics at King's College, London.
+Was an ONS Fellow for the 2016 to 2017 programme and is currently a Professor of Applied Economics at King's College, London.
 She joined King’s in May 2013 and was previously Professor at Birmingham Business School, University of Birmingham.
 She is currently a visiting fellow at the National Institute of Economic and Social Research, London.

 Emeritus Professor at the London School of Economics (LSE).
 He is Director of Labour Market Enforcement, a Director of the Starting Price Regulatory Commission and a former member of the Senior Salaries Review Body.